systeminit/si/app/docs/src/explanation/iac-comparison.md

 ![EC2 Instance Component](./iac-comparison/data-source-ec2.png)

-This approach highlights the programability of System Initiative's underlying model.
+This approach highlights the programmability of System Initiative's underlying model.
 Rather than needing to switch to another language (go, in this case), write the data source in a provider, then ship that provider - you re-use your existing expertise about the underlying platform that has the data you need, your pre-existing knowledge of how to write *schema* and *attribute functions*, and build the component that fetches the data you need.

 :::tip
 Functions in System Initiative are written in TypeScript using the [Deno](https://deno.com/) runtime.
-Your functions can use dependencies from the entire NPM, JSR, and GitHub ecosystems, and TypeScript is one of the most supported languages in the world.
+Your functions can use dependencies from the entire NPM, JSR, and GitHub ecosystems, and TypeScript is among the most widely supported languages in the world.
 If you need a library for something, it probably exists.

-If you aren't familiar with TypeScript, no problem.
-You can also ask the AI Agent to write the schema and function for you, and assist in troubleshooting any issues you might encounter.
-Alternatively, you can always fetch code from external sources and execute it directly within the micro-vm that executes functions.
+If you aren't familiar with TypeScript, no problem at all.
+You can also ask the AI Agent to write the schema and function for you, and help you troubleshoot any issues you might encounter.
+Alternatively, you can always fetch code from external sources and execute it directly within the micro-VM that executes functions.
 System Initiative will flex to meet you where you are.
 :::

 There is no analog of fetching data from "other Terraform state backends" in System Initiative.
-Our underlying data model, granular action execution, and integrated authorization mean that there is far less reason to break up repositories according to things like rate of change, blast radius, or performance.
-In cases where you might need the same resource in two workspaces, you can import it in both.
+Our underlying data model, granular action execution, and integrated authorization mean there is far less reason to break up repositories based on factors like rate of change, blast radius, or performance.
+In cases where you need the same resource in two workspaces, you can import it into both.

 :::info
 This is an area of active exploration with System Initiative.
-We think there might be real value in having 'read only' replicas of components across workspaces without having to configure authorization rules.
+There might be real value in having 'read only' replicas of components across workspaces without having to configure authorization rules.
 If you have thoughts, we'd love to hear them!
 :::

 ### Modules

-Terraform modules are used to organize configuration in a repository, encapsulate configurations into higher-level abstractions, enable re-use of a configuration, and provide consistency through that abstraction.
+Terraform modules are used to organize configuration in a repository, encapsulate configurations into higher-level abstractions, enable reuse of configurations, and provide consistency through those abstractions.
 Technically, every Terraform configuration is in a module - the 'top' of your repository is considered the 'root module'.
-You can have modules that are local, which are defined in your repository; or remote, where they are coming from sources like the Terraform Registry.
+You can have local modules, defined in your repository, or remote modules, sourced from sources like the Terraform Registry.
 They are a fundamental element of designing your Terraform workflow.

 Modules are invoked with a syntax that is similar to a resource declaration, with their arguments specified as *input variables*, and their attributes specified as *output values*: